 Meredith Clark '14

-Dr. Clark, an assistant professor in the University of North Texas' Mayborn School of Journalism, earned the 2015 AEJMC Mass Communication and Society Dissertation Award for her MJ-school dissertation on “Black Twitter.”
+Dr. Clark is an assistant professor in the University of Virginia's Department of Media Studies.
 Her recent research explores use of the #BlackLivesMatter hashtag and how social media use factors in to personal and community activism.
 She co-authored a 2018 Knight Foundation report on minority social media communities with the MJ-school's Deen Freelon.
-Dr. Clark was named to the Root 100, a list of 100 influential African-Americans.
-She's currently working as lead investigator on two grant-funded projects sponsored by the Coral Project and the Democracy Fund.
+Dr. Clark was named to the Root 100, a list of 100 influential African-Americans, and she earned the 2015 AEJMC Mass Communication and Society Dissertation Award for her MJ-school dissertation on “Black Twitter.”

 Woodrow Hartzog '11

 Dr. Hartzog is a professor at Northeastern University's School of Law and College of Computer and Information Science and an affiliate scholar at Stanford Law School’s Center for Internet and Society.
 An internationally recognized expert in privacy, media and robotics law, he has written more than 50 articles, essays and book chapters.
-His book, “Privacy’s Blueprint: The Battle to Control the Design of New Technologies,” is forthcoming from Harvard University Press.
+His book, “Privacy’s Blueprint: The Battle to Control the Design of New Technologies,” was published by Harvard University Press in April 2018.

 Brooke McKeever '11

-An associate professor and coordinator of the Master of Mass Communication program at the University of South Carolina, Dr. McKeever earned a certificate in interdisciplinary health communication while in our Ph.D. program.
-She studies health communication and nonprofit public relations with a focus on advocacy, fundraising and information that helps mobilize publics to improve health and social conditions.
+An associate professor and coordinator of the Master of Mass Communication program at the University of South Carolina, Dr. McKeever researches health communication and nonprofit public relations with a focus on advocacy, fundraising and information that helps mobilize publics to improve health and social conditions.
 She was named the 2017 educator of the year by the South Carolina chapter of the Public Relations Society of America.